owlboy/greatpug-public/README.md

 * Adjusted some light probe placements
 * Updated/fixed respawn timers on a few objects
 * Updated Patron posters
-* Deleted some extranious objects that I found hiding in nooks and crannys
+* Deleted some extranious objects that I found hiding in nooks and crannies

 #### 09/18/18 (87mb)
 * Cleaned the darkness off the Orchid on the welcome desk